ogait001/academic-profile/_posts/2026-03-01-the-topology-of-presence.md

 ---
 layout: post
 description: "Introducing the Gaitan Topology: four planes of existence organized around the crossing point of the Now, presence, grace, and displacement."
-title: "The Topology of Presence: Four Planes of Existence on the Lemniscate"
+title: "The Topology of Presence"
+subtitle: "Four Planes of Existence on the Lemniscate"
 date: 2026-03-30
 categories:
   - ontology